yasenstar/cloud_computing/CC615-cloud_computing_infra/week1.md

 __Virtualization__ and __Networking(Internet)__ are both the cloud computing enablers, which allow for delivering elastic, on-demand, pay-per-use IT system configurations in the cloud.

+## Cloud Service Models

+Cloud Service Models differ by what components of the hardware/software stack are maintained and managed by the cloud providers, and which by the customer.